rohan-protocol/.github/profile/README.md

 Project Rohan is currently maintained by the core creator (@jvonb) and automated CI/CD systems (@rohan-ops).
 We are now opening the protocol for community governance.

-The first 5 developers to merge significant PRs (especially for ElizaOS/CrewAI Python sidecars) will be invited to the @rohan-zk GitHub organization as core team members.
+The first 5 developers to merge significant PRs (especially for ElizaOS/CrewAI Python sidecars) will be invited to the @rohan-protocol GitHub organization as core team members.

 Check our open issues to get started!
 <p align="center">